 The Committee on Foreign Investment in the United States (CFIUS) is an interagency committee chaired by the Department of the Treasury that reviews the national security implications of certain foreign investments in the United States.

 As a member of CFIUS, USTR works with other departments and agencies to ensure that the United States effectively protects national security, in accordance with the applicable laws and regulations.

 The CFIUS website at the Department of the Treasury is here.

 Global and Bilateral Investment Issues

-USTR leads the U.S. delegation in investment policy dialogues in the context of APEC and the NAFTA, and participates actively as a member of the U.S. team in the investment discussions of the OECD, G-7 and G-20.
+USTR leads the U.S. delegation in investment policy dialogues in the context of APEC and USMCA, and participates actively as a member of the U.S. team in the investment discussions of the OECD, G-7 and G-20.